-Attached to $f$ is a sequence $\theta_n(f)\in \Z_p[\Gamma_n]$ of \emph{Mazur-Tate elements}, where $\Gamma_n\cong \Z/p^n\Z$ is the Galois group of the $n$th-layer of the cyclotomic $\Z_p$-extension of $\Q$.
-Like $p$-adic $L$-functions, Mazur-Tate elements interpolate special $L$-values and have associated Iwasawa $\lambda$ and $\mu$-invariants.
-In this article, we study the relationship between the Iwasawa invariants of $p$-adic $L$-functions and those coming from Mazur-Tate elements.
-Understanding the behavior of these invariants is a central goal in Iwasawa theory: various `main conjectures' (for $p$-adic $L$-functions) and `refined conjectures' (for Mazur-Tate elements) relate these objects to the arithmetic structure of certain Selmer groups (see \cite{Kato}, \cite{SU}, \cite{MTref}, \cite{Kim}, or \cite{EPWr}, for example).
+Attached to $f$ is a sequence $\theta_n(f)\in \Oo[\Gamma_n]$ of \emph{Mazur-Tate elements}, where $\Gamma_n\cong \Z/p^n\Z$ is the Galois group of the $n$th-layer of the cyclotomic $\Z_p$-extension of $\Q$.
+These elements were first introduced by \cite{MTT} and \cite{MT} in order to formulate $p$-adic analogues of conjectures of Birch and Swinnerton-Dyer.
+Like $p$-adic $L$-functions, Mazur-Tate elements interpolate special values of the complex $L$-function of $f$ and have associated Iwasawa $\lambda$ and $\mu$-invariants.
+Understanding the behavior of these invariants is a central goal in Iwasawa theory: various `main conjectures' (for $p$-adic $L$-functions) and `refined conjectures' (for Mazur-Tate elements) relate the Iwasawa invariants of these objects to the arithmetic structure of certain Selmer groups attached to $f$.

-If $f$ is ordinary at $p$ (i.e., $p\nmid a_p$) or if $f$ is nonordinary of weight $k=2$, it is known that the Iwasawa invariants of Mazur-Tate elements recover the corresponding invariants coming from a $p$-adic $L$-function (see \cite{PR}, \cite{Kurihara}, \cite{PW}, \cite{Sprung}).
-For instance, under some mild assumptions (namely, $\mu=0$) one has for $n\gg0$:
+In this article, we study the relationship between the Iwasawa invariants of $p$-adic $L$-functions and those attached to Mazur-Tate elements.
+If $f$ is ordinary at $p$ (i.e., $\ord_p(a_p)=0$) or if $f$ is non-ordinary of weight $k=2$, it is known that the Iwasawa invariants of Mazur-Tate elements recover corresponding invariants coming from a $p$-adic $L$-function.
+For instance, under some mild assumptions we have for $n\gg0$ that

-where $L_p(f),L_p^{\sharp/\flat}(f)\in \Z_p[[T]]$ are the $p$-adic $L$-functions of \cite{MTT} and \cite{Sprung}, respectively, and
+where $L_p(f),L_p^{\sharp/\flat}(f)\in \Oo[[T]]\otimes K$ are the $p$-adic $L$-functions of \cite{visik76,amicevelu75} and \cite{sprung17}, respectively, and

-Our main result shows that an analogous relation holds at higher weights when $a_p=0$.
-(Recall we are assuming that $f$ has integral Fourier coefficients -- see Theorem \ref{main} for a more general statement.)